 Financial Services and Retail Markets.
-Financial services and retail markets through our SFS suite and solutions and through VeloPOS, our open platform POS.
+Cyber Security, Financial services and retail markets through our SFS suite, VeloPOS, and through our Cyber Security products and solution.

 Airports and Ports.
-Airports and ports with our M2M, e-ID, cyber security and connectivity products and solutions.
-Our M2M products can help common carriers monitor, track, locate and manage multiple baggage items simultaneously, thereby reducing the risk of lost baggage, increasing customer service and improving security.
-Our e-ID solutions can offer airports and ports turnkey border control systems.
+Airports and ports with our IoT, e-Gov, cyber security and connectivity products and solutions.
+Our IoT products can help common carriers monitor, track, locate and manage multiple baggage items simultaneously, thereby reducing the risk of lost baggage, increasing customer service and improving security.
+Our e-Gov solutions can offer airports and ports turnkey border control systems.
 Our border control system is based on passenger biometric identification applications, electronic passport identification, and both optical and electronic means to detect forged passports.
 The system, which is operable whether it is online or offline, enables border control officers to receive accurate identification based on a combination of two machine-readable biometric applications: fingerprints and facial recognition.
 We offer short implementation and quick integration with the existing border control system of the country and provide external interfaces to digital certificate authority for signature verification as well as interfaces to other agencies.

 Enterprises and Industrial Companies.
-Enterprises and industrial companies with our cyber security, SPS, connectivity, and M2M products and solutions, which can be used by enterprises, shippers and warehouse operators to manage and track cartons, pallets, containers and individual items in order to facilitate movement, pick up orders, verify inventory and reduce delivery time.
+Enterprises and industrial companies with our cyber security, SPS, connectivity, and IoT products and solutions, which can be used by enterprises, shippers and warehouse operators to manage and track cartons, pallets, containers and individual items in order to facilitate movement, pick up orders, verify inventory and reduce delivery time.
 In addition, industrial companies can manage and track their mobile equipment and tools.
-We believe that our M2M suite can increase efficiency at every stage of asset, inventory and supply chain management by enabling long-range identification and location of products and removing the need for their human visual identification.
+We believe that our IoT suite can increase efficiency at every stage of asset, inventory and supply chain management by enabling long-range identification and location of products and removing the need for their human visual identification.
 Our products also work in conjunction with existing bar coding and warehouse systems to reduce the risk of loss, theft and slow speed of transfer.

 Hospitals and Homecare.
-Hospitals and homecare with our cyber security, SPS, connectivity, and M2M products and solutions.
-The healthcare sector has successfully utilized M2M technologies for the purposes of infant protection in maternity wards and resident safety in care homes similar to our asset and personnel location and identification system targeted at the secure facility and hazardous business sectors.
-Our PureRF Suite can provide solutions for the healthcare sector for asset, staff, patient and medical record location and identification.
-We believe that as hospitals continue to upgrade their security measures, M2M and connectivity technology will be utilized in real-time location systems that are designed to immediately locate persons, equipment and objects within the hospital.
+Hospitals and homecare with our cyber security, Connectivity, and IoT products and solutions.
+The healthcare sector has successfully utilized IoT technologies for the purposes of infant protection in maternity wards and resident safety in care homes similar to our asset and personnel location and identification system targeted at the secure facility and hazardous business sectors.
+Our IoT Suite can provide solutions for the healthcare sector for asset, staff, patient and medical record location and identification.
+We believe that as hospitals continue to upgrade their security measures, IoT and connectivity technology will be utilized in real-time location systems that are designed to immediately locate persons, equipment and objects within the hospital.